World-of-Arcanus/Arcanus-Game/README.md

 - Magic System (work in progress)

      A simple magic system is in place to allow you to battle other players.
-More to come soon ...

 Future Roadmap
 --------------

 My long term goals are to add ...

+- new blocks for stairs and chests (work in progress)
 - the ability to customize your character
 - wearable items like armor, clothing and magic rings
 - a variety of creatures (some can attack or become pets)